-- Potential first-generation college student (neither parent has earned a Bachelor's degree);
+- A potential first-generation college student (neither parent has earned a Bachelor's degree).

 - A U.S. citizen or permanent resident.

-- 2/3 of project participants must be both low-income and first-generation.
+- The program requires that two-thirds of the participants in a project must be both low-income and potential first-generation college students.

-The UB academic year program offers instruction, advising and enrichment opportunities for participants at both WESM and LMU.
+The UB and UBMS academic year program offers instruction, advising and enrichment opportunities for participants at both WESM and LMU.